course-dprep/team-project-spring-2025-team-9/README.md

 age business ratings is crucial for evaluating whether their reviews skew ratings positively or negatively, influencing consumer perception and business success.
 This research can provide insights into rating biases, user influence dynamics, and the overall trustworthiness of Yelp as a review platform.
-Therefore, after the available deliverable of the relevant factors, we have formulated the following research question:
+Therefore, after the available deliverable of the relevant factors, we have formulated the following research question: <br>
  _How do elite users affect the average ratings a business gets?_

  ### Sub questions
-_Does a business with ratings from elite users, have a higher average rating?_
+_Does a business with ratings from elite users, have a higher average rating?_ <br>
  Elite users are often perceived as experienced reviewers providing detailed and thoughtful feedback.
 Their reviews may be weighted more heavily by other users and businesses, potentially influencing overall ratings.
  If elite users have the tendency to be more critical, their presence could lower average ratings, whereas if they